daschaich/0p1_Supersymmetric_Quantum_Mechanics/README.md

 - Double Well
 - Anharmonic Oscillator

 Results from quantum simulations, both with and without shot noise, are presented in the [`proceeding`](https://arxiv.org/abs/2411.15083).
-If you find this work useful, please refer to [How to cite](#cite).
+If you find this work useful, please refer to [Cite](#cite).

 # Code

 ** **

-# How to cite:
+# Cite
 If you find this code (or parts of it) useful, please cite the preprint as well as the code:
 ```bibtex
 @article{Mendicelli:2024ryt,